radleta/web/docs/assets/downloads/adleta_richard_resume_condensed.md

 ## Professional Summary

-Senior software architect and full-stack engineer with 20+ years of shipping production code and scaling cloud-native, data-intensive, and AI-powered products.
+Senior software architect, full-stack engineer, and technology entrepreneur with 20+ years of shipping production code and scaling cloud-native, data-intensive, and AI-powered products.
+Co-founder of educational technology startup while actively contributing to open-source tooling and AI integration projects.
 Known for translating fuzzy requirements into clean, testable code, championing automation, performance, and observability.

 ## Experience

+### Forty-Two Ink, LLC (May 2025 - Present)

+- **Co-Founder & Technical Lead** (May 2025 - Present) - Co-founded
+  educational technology company developing specialized scheduling and compliance software for K-12 schools.
+Led full-stack development using modern technologies with focus on clean architecture, type safety, and scalability.

+### All Kids Network (May 2014 - Present)

+- **Partner & Principal Engineer** (May 2014 - Present) - Co-owned
+  business and led end-to-end development of a high-traffic educational platform using React, TypeScript, .NET, C#, and AWS cloud infrastructure.
+Managed scalable systems serving millions of page views annually.

-### Nexxt (May 2011 - Present)
+### Nexxt (May 2011 - Aug 2025)

-- **Lead Architect** (Oct 2023 - Present) - Architected and developed
+- **Lead Architect** (Oct 2023 - Aug 2025) - Architected and developed
   scalable AI-driven solutions and integrations using .NET, C#, Angular, and TypeScript.
 Specialized in event-driven architecture, OpenAI GPT integration, and AWS cloud services.